**FIG Program for 2020/2021 is cancelled due to Covid-19 pandemic, stay tuned for more information**

 Overview of Program

 In accordance with Assemblymember Cristina Garcia’s desire to educate, empower, and engage the youth of her district, the Fellows in Government (FIG) Program will provide 8th graders with the opportunity to learn about the legislative process and to get involved in their communities through service.
 The FIG Program will expose student participants to the inner workings of state and local government while contextualizing issues that affect their lives.
-In addition to the emphasis on community service and volunteerism, our goal is to empower students to have an active voice in government, to speak up and explore, and to expand on their interests.
+In addition to the emphasis on community service and volunteerism, our goal is to empower students to have an active voice in government and to expand on their interests.

-The program is designed to be an intensive learning experience that will allow students to identify their areas of interest.
-Each of our 5 meeting days will be programmed to focus on a role of government and/or a pertinent community issue.
+FIG is designed to be an intensive learning experience that will allow students to identify their areas of interest.
+FIG consists of a week-long of extracurricular activities and events that will be programed to focus on a role of government and/or a pertinent community issues.

 *Please note: parents or legal guardians must be able to pick up and drop off students to and from each meeting.